Gallipoli: World War I: Gallipoli Campaign (1914–1918)

-During World War I (1914-1918), French, British and allied forces (Australian, New Zealand, Newfoundland, Irish and Indian) fought the Gallipoli campaign (1915-1916) in and near the peninsula, seeking to secure a sea route to relieve their eastern ally, Russia.
+During World War I (1914–1918), French, British, and allied forces (Australian, New Zealand, Newfoundland, Irish and Indian) fought the Gallipoli campaign (1915–1916) in and near the peninsula, seeking to secure a sea route to relieve their eastern ally, Russia.
 The Ottomans set up defensive fortifications along the peninsula and contained the invading forces.

-In early 1915, attempting to seize a strategic advantage in World War I by capturing Istanbul (formerly Constantinople), the British authorised an attack on the peninsula by French, British and British Empire forces.
+In early 1915, attempting to seize a strategic advantage in World War I by capturing the Bosporus Strait at Istanbul (formerly Constantinople), the British authorised an attack on the peninsula by French, British, and British Empire forces.
 The first Australian troops landed at ANZAC Cove early in the morning of 25 April 1915.
 After eight months of heavy fighting the last Allied soldiers withdrew by 9 January 1916.

-The campaign, one of the greatest Ottoman victories during the war, is considered by historians as a major Allied failure.
-Turks regard it as a defining moment in their nation's history: a final surge in the defence of the motherland as the Ottoman Empire crumbled.
-The struggle formed the basis for the Turkish War of Independence and the founding of the Republic of Turkey eight years later under President Mustafa Kemal Atatürk, who first rose to prominence as a commander at Gallipoli.
+The campaign, one of the greatest Ottoman victories during the war, is considered by historians as a humiliating Allied failure.
+Turks regard it as a defining moment in their nation's history and national identity, contributing to the establishment of the Republic of Turkey eight years later under President Mustafa Kemal Atatürk, who first rose to prominence as a commander at Gallipoli.

 The Ottoman Empire instituted the Gallipoli Star as a military decoration in 1915 and awarded it throughout the rest of World War I.

-The campaign was the first major military action of Australia and New Zealand (or Anzacs) as independent dominions.
-The date of the landing, 25 April, is known as "Anzac Day".
+The campaign was the first major military action of Australia and New Zealand (or ANZACs) as independent dominions, setting a foundation for Australian and New Zealand military history, and contributing to their developing national identities.
+The date of the landing, 25 April, is known as "ANZAC Day".
 It remains the most significant commemoration of military casualties and "returned soldiers" in Australia and New Zealand.

-On the Allied side one of the promoters of the expedition was Britain's First Lord of the Admiralty, Winston Churchill, whose bullish optimism caused damage to his reputation that took years to repair.
+On the Allied side, one of the promoters of the expedition was Britain's First Lord of the Admiralty, Winston Churchill, whose bullish optimism caused damage to his reputation that took years to repair.